Solved – SQL Database Restore Error 5243 or 5242 – Best Guide

 In Case of Severe Corruption.

 It is probably likely that due to severe corruption, the methods mentioned may not be able to give a fruitful result.
 If so, you can try out SQL Database Recovery by SysInfoTools.
 Using this tool you can successfully recover data from corrupt MS SQL database files without having to write any queries.
+It also helps to fix SQL error 1067.

 Related Post